MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 the individual routine plugin declarations on_message, on_file, etc... are not a way of doing things in v3.
 You declare callbacks, and have them contain the entry points you need.

+* DESTFNSCRIPT work similar in v3 to v2, but the API is made to match v3 flowCallbacks, the new routines, one returns the new filename as output, instead of modifying a field in the message.

 Coding Differences between plugins in v2 vs. Sr3